ramirobarrantes/eclipseq/README.md

 ```bash
 sbatch runEclipseq.sh samplesheet.csv outputDirectory
 ```

 ## Credits

 nf-core/eclipseq was originally written by Ramiro Barrantes Reynolds with the help of Zach Miller.

-## Contributions and Support

-If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#eclipseq` channel](https://nfcore.slack.com/channels/eclipseq) (you can join with [this invite](https://nf-co.re/join/slack)).
+We had tremendous help from [Brian Yee](https://yeolab.com/brian-yee), the original developer of Clipper.

+This work was possible thanks to support from the [Vermont Integrative Genomics Resource Bioinformatics Core](https://www.med.uvm.edu/vigr/bioinformatics) .
+Computations using this work are being done using the [Vermont Advanced Computing Core](https://www.uvm.edu/vacc)

 ## Citations

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->
 <!-- If you use nf-core/eclipseq for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

 An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.